Copywriting

 Echoing a user prompt and answering it is as easy as that.

-1. FAQs aren’t a bonus.
-They’re your AI power tool.
+FAQs aren’t a bonus.
+They’re your secret weapon.

 Why?